kyleburton/bake/README.md

 > `bake`: The best thing since sliced artisanal organic heirloom sourdough cultured ... no, no, lets calm down, its just an automation tool.

 Pure bash build framework.
 No libraries, no dependencies (in this framework).
 Designed in the spirit of rake and make.
-I wished for a self-contained tool that did not require any more bootstrapping than running curl or a single scp, so I made this.
+I wished for a self-contained tool that did not require any more bootstrapping than running curl or a single `scp`, so I made this.

 The API follows in the spirit of Ruby's amazing and wonderful Rake utility.